2020 Nice stabbing

-On the morning of 29 October 2020, three people were killed in a stabbing attack at Notre-Dame de Nice, a Roman Catholic basilica in Nice, France.
-The alleged attacker, Tunisian man Brahim Aouissaoui, was shot by the police and taken into custody.
+On the morning of 29 October 2020, three people were killed in a stabbing attack at Notre-Dame de Nice, a Catholic basilica in Nice, France.
+The attacker, Tunisian man Brahim Aouissaoui, was shot by the police and taken into custody.
+He was convicted and sentenced to life imprisonment in 2025.

 Both French President Emmanuel Macron and the mayor of Nice, Christian Estrosi, said it was a terrorist attack attributed to Islamic extremism.

 Background

 In recent years, France has seen many jihadist terrorist attacks, carried out by both Islamic State and Al-Qaeda terrorist cells, and by lone-wolf terrorists.
 Nice was the scene of a truck attack in 2016, which resulted in the deaths of 86 people.
 Four weeks prior to this attack, French President Emmanuel Macron described Islam as a religion "in crisis" worldwide, prompting backlash from Muslims.
 He vowed to present a bill to strengthen a 1905 law that officially separated church and state in France.
 Two weeks later, Samuel Paty, a history teacher, was accused by an unnamed student of showing his classes offensive Charlie Hebdo cartoons depicting the Islamic prophet Muhammad.
-The student who provided the original account of Paty's lesson later admitted to lying about being present, and exaggerating others' accounts in order to blame Paty for a recent suspension.
-Despite this, her account incited anger among the Islamic community in France and eventually led to the beheading of Paty in the Île-de-France by an 18-year-old Chechen Muslim who had acquired refugee status in France in March 2020.
+The student who provided the original account of Paty's lesson was, in fact, a truant.
+She later admitted to lying about being present and having exaggerating others' accounts in order to blame Paty for her recent suspension from school.

+Despite this, her account incited anger among the Islamic community in France and eventually led to the murder and beheading of Paty in the Île-de-France by an 18-year-old Chechen Muslim who had acquired refugee status in France in March 2020.
+The female student's father had reportedly issued a fatwa against Paty based on his daughter's account.
 After Paty's murder, Macron defended the publication of cartoons depicting Muhammad on free speech grounds.
 Following these events, and Macron's defence of the cartoons in particular, Turkish President Recep Tayyip Erdoğan called for a boycott of French products.
 Several protests across the Muslim world followed, in which photographs of Macron were burned, accompanied by anti-French chants.